ObjectModules/deploy/[Mapping]-Spreading.md

 * Looking is the process
 * Exit point
 ```
+See also _the separated line_ on the diagram of _Figure 5_.
+We are going to describe this diagram in sequence on what is going on the above and below the line when you search your best food.

+Take a copy of the figure then.
+Let's put this way:
+* Change the `info` as _yourself_, so `hyip info` will stand as _your computer_
+* Change `hyip world` as _Google Search_, so the `world` will stand as _Google_ itself.

 Now you can just consider a sense way when you search your best food as below:
 * Above the line: _You_ write<sup><i>1</i></sup> a query to _Google Search_, then _Google Search_ read<sup><i>2</i></sup> it
 * Below the line: _Google_ write<sup><i>3</i></sup> a result then _your computer_ read<sup><i>4</i></sup> and display it